 - From these observations… proceed with choosing colors that can live with the fixed elements.
 For example, if your roof is brown, we want a warm color that will flow harmoniously.
 With a gray roof, usually there are brown tones in it as well to open up the field for more color options.

 Finally, test samples like crazy and drive everyone around you nuts with, ”Do you see yellow?
 I see yellow” and “That’s way darker than I thought it would be…” and my personal favorite… “That’s green!
 Not gray!”
 Happy Painting!
-When you’ve had enough…call brick&batten and let us take the guesswork away.
+When you’ve had enough… reach out, and let us take the guesswork away.

 Subscribe for more content like this!